 The business and cultural center of the San Luis Valley, Alamosa is home to just under 10,000 people, dozens of dining options, several hotels, retail stores, grocery stores, parks, galleries, the fabled Rio Grande and its namesake, the Rio Grande Scenic Railroad.

-Despite being just half that size, Alamosa’s sister city, Monte Vista, is also bustling, with a charming, active downtown, a rural livestock events center and a wildlife refuge that’s home to some 25,000 migrating Sandhill Cranes each spring and fall.
+Despite being just half that size, Alamosa’s sister city, Monte Vista, is also bustling, with a charming, active downtown, a rural livestock events center and the Monte Vista National Wildlife Refuge that’s home to some 25,000 migrating Sandhill Cranes each spring and fall.

 Other unique facts and fables about the area

-The San Luis Valley covers an area of about 8,000 miles, about the size of the state of Connecticut, but its total population is less than 50,000.
+The San Luis Valley covers an area of about 8,000 miles, about the size of the state of Connecticut, but its total population is fewer than 50,000 people.

 The valley’s economic engines are tourism and agriculture.
 Potatoes and barley are the main crop.

-There are more than 500 known artists living in the San Luis Valley today.
+There are more than 500 known artists who live in the San Luis Valley today.

 Native American legend holds that the San Luis Valley is the site of “Sipapu,” or place of emergence.
 They believe their ancestors gathered to this special place to be led underground and await the cleansing of the earth and the coming of the new world.
 It’s believed that the exact spot of Sipapu is near the San Luis Lakes, not far from Zapata.

-Eighty acres of fields outside Mosca are now home to the largest solar installation of its kind in North America.
+Eighty acres of fields outside Mosca are now home to one of the largest solar installations of its kind in North America.

 The San Luis Valley enjoys more than 300 days of sunshine each year.

 Alamosa often makes the list of coldest spots in the U.S. each winter, with temperatures sometimes diving as low as -50.
-(Because of inversion, the Zapata enjoys temperatures that average 10-20º warmer than Alamosa in the winter, and 10-20º cooler in the summer.)
+(Because of inversion, the Zapata enjoys temperatures that average 10-20º warmer than Alamosa and the Valley floor in winter, and 10-20º cooler in the summer.)